umalabs/correlated-authorization/README.md

 where<br>
 -&nbsp;user_claims are extracted from access_token_with_user_claims
 -&nbsp;permission_ticket_hash is extracted from resource_claims_token</dd></dl>
-6. After an authorization assessment, it is positive, the AS-RqP returns the identity claims token.
+6. After a trust assessment, it is positive, the AS-RqP returns the identity claims token.
 7. At the AS-RO the client requests an RPT by presenting the identity claims token and the permission ticket. <dl><dt></dt><dd>{grant_type = uma-ticket, &nbsp;ticket = ticket,&nbsp;claim_token = identity_claims_token}<br>
-The AS-RO performs an authorization assessment &nbsp;1.&nbsp;verify permission_ticket &nbsp;2.&nbsp;extract user_claims from identity_claims_token
+The AS-RO performs a trust assessment &nbsp;1.&nbsp;verify permission_ticket &nbsp;2.&nbsp;extract user_claims from identity_claims_token
 &nbsp;3.&nbsp;select email_address claim